ibsali33/2023-QuantBiol/README.md

 Once you are set up with the R Studio environment, you can download this repository from the homepage by clicking on the green "Code" dropdown button and selecting download zip.
 To access it in your R studio environment:
 * In Posit.cloud using the "files" tab in the bottom right hand corner of R Studio, select the "upload" button and upload the .zip file.
 * In R Studio Desktop, save the .zip file to your desktop and unzip the file.

+## How to navigate the course
+The course is divided into 10 sessions that build on each other (7 sessions are currently complete).
+Review the powerpoint slides before attempting the coding sessions.
+Solutions to the challenges, and examples in the coding portion can be found in the Solutions folder.